 a) For World and Continental Championships, each competitor will have four preliminary (Schedule P) flights, with the best three normalised scores counting to determine the preliminary ranking.
 The top half, but not more than 30 competitors, will then have two additional semi-final flights flying the known finals schedule.
-The total of the best three preliminary flights (normalised again to 1000 points) will count as one score along with the two semi-finals scores to provide three scores, the best two to count for semi-finals classification.
+The total of the best three preliminary flights of semi-finalists (normalised again to 1000 points) will count as one score along with the two semi-finals scores to provide three scores, the best two to count for semifinals classification.

 In the event of adverse weather where flying of all rounds is not possible the classification would be determined on rounds completed as follows:

+Preliminaries: one round=one flight counts, two rounds= best one flight counts, three rounds= best two flights count.

+Semifinals: one round=the total of the counting preliminary flights (normalised again to 1000 points) with the one semifinals flight count.

+Finals: all finished rounds count.

-- Preliminaries: one round=one flight counts, two rounds= best one flight counts, three rounds= best two flights count. - Semifinals: one round=the total of the counting preliminary flights (normalised again to 1000 points) with the one semifinals flight count. - Finals: one round=one flight counts, two rounds=two flights count, three rounds, best one flight out of first and third round with flight of second round count. - b) The top ten competitors of the semi-finals of a World or Continental Championship where there is an entry of more than 40 competitors, will then have four additional flights to determine the individual winner.
+- b) The top ten competitors of the semi-finals of a World or Continental Championship where there is an entry of more than 40 competitors, will then have three additional flights to determine the individual winner.
 For a World or Continental Championship with less than 40 competitors, the top five competitors will advance to the finals.
-Two final flights will be the current known finals schedule (F) and two will be unknown schedules (two different schedules, UK1 and UK2) (see 5.5).
-The known and unknown schedules must be flown in alternating sequence, starting with the known finals schedule (F).
-The best score from the known schedule will be combined with the scores from both unknown schedules for final classification.
+One final flight will be the current known finals schedule (F) and two will be unknown schedules (two different schedules, UK1 and UK2) (see 5.5).
+The known and unknown schedules must be flown in the following sequence: Unknown schedule 1, Final schedule F, Unknown schedule 2.
+The scores of all three schedules will count for final classification.
 In the case of a tie the semi-final score will be used to decide the higher classification. - c) The team classification is established at the end of the competition (after the finals) by adding the numerical final placing of the best three team members of each nation.
 Teams are ranked from the lowest numerical scores to the highest, with complete three-competitor teams, ahead of two-competitor teams, which in turn are ranked ahead of one-competitor teams.

 In the case of a tie, the best individual placing decides the team ranking.
 All competitors matching the junior definition as per CIAM General Rules C.15.6.1 are ranked in an additional junior classification.

 - d) For World and Continental Championships, the scores for all rounds, preliminary, semi-finals and finals, will be computed using the Tarasov-Bauer-Long (TBL) statistical averaging scoring system.
-Only computer tabulation systems containing the TBL algorithm and judge analysis programs that have been Subcommittee approved can be used at World and Continental Championships.
-To be eligible for approval a computer tabulation system has to deliver in traceable test runs copies of the official results of one World Championship and one European Championship held within the previous five years at the date of application. - e) All scores for each round, preliminary, semi-final and finals, will then be normalised as follows: The average score of the top half of competitors flown in front of a particular group of judges (ie a round) shall be awarded 1000 points.
+Only computer tabulation systems containing the TBL algorithm and judge analysis programs that have been Subcommittee approved can be used at World and Continental Championships. - e) All scores for each round, preliminary, semi-final and finals, will then be normalised as follows: The average score of the top half of competitors flown in front of a particular group of judges (ie a round) shall be awarded 1000 points.
 The remaining scores for that group of judges are normalised to a percentage of the 1000 points in the ratio of actual score over this average score.